 - **Optional*** soap cutter (will make cutting even soaps easier)

-- place 4 oz of chopped soap into a microwave safe bowl or glass measuring cup, then microwave until melted (30 seconds maybe a little more).
+- Place one 4 oz portion of chopped soap into a microwave safe bowl or glass measuring cup, then microwave until melted (30 seconds maybe a little more).

 - Stir in spice for the layer (start with layer 1) until well mixed, allow to slightly cool but not enough to start solidifying, then add the fragrance oil and mix again.